New Driver Contract

 Thanks for looking here.
 I believe our children are our most important assets, not to mention that we love them and don’t want them to get hurt.
 Unfortunately, statistics show us that accidents involving teenagers are disproportionately high.
-Thus, I have adopted the use of this contract with my oldest daughter (the only one who drives at this point).

 Before you read this contract, I want to explain why I have not included anything in it about school grades.
 I call this the “apples and oranges” myth.
 School grades and driving have nothing to do with each other.
 Believing that good grades somehow correlates to good driving behavior is a myth.
 Getting an “A” in math doesn’t mean the student will drive responsibly.
 Therefore, I have not included anything about grades in this contract, and I believe it would be wrong to do so.
 In my opinion, parents should not punish or reward a student with the use of the car, based on school performance.